 “I don’t think having a specific type of degree is necessarily as important as having multimedia, multi-platform experience,” says McGee.

-Look for internships that provide hands-on experience in areas such as analytics, copywriting and/or media planning.
+Look for internships that provide hands-on experience in analytics, copywriting, and media planning.
 They should help you land a junior content strategist gig.
 Then you’re off to the races.